LouisRaimbault/PrefRec/README.md

 The confidence of a rule A ⇒ B is defined as conf(A ⇒ B) = supp(A ⇒B)/supp(A) = freq(A∪B)/freq(A).
 Considering a treshold minconf, a rule such that A ⇒ B is confident if conf (A ⇒ B) > minconf.

-**Others criterion**

-We propose some other criterion:
-- Covariance
-- Correlation
-- Kappa coefficient
-- Maxwell-Pilliner coefficient